My Twitter Inspiration Handbook

 Making customers look good makes you look good.
 It's marketing without marketing.

-65,000 people posting photos of their Spotify playlist.
+65,000 people posting their Spotify playlist.
 All from one tweet.

 You're allowed to share your product.
 Just don't make it look like an ad.